Earn an Education Specialist Credential and Make an Impact in a Child’s Life

 The Preliminary Education Specialist Teaching Credential is available through two pathways: Student Teaching and Intern Teaching.

 - Student Teaching Option

 Following this path, students complete a 16-week, unpaid student teaching placement in two different grade levels under the guidance of an experienced teacher.

 - Standard Intern Teaching

 The Intern Teaching path is ideal for those wishing to pursue their teaching certification while earning an income.
 Students complete up to three terms as a paid teacher-of-record at an Alliant-approved school site (a K-12 public or charter school).
 In addition to the California School of Education’s general admission requirements, to pursue the intern teaching option students must meet the following state requirements*:

 - Signed Statement of Release form

-- 120 hours of pre-service fulfilled through Alliant’s 6-week, online course offered each term.
+- 120 hours of pre-service fulfilled through Alliant’s online course.
 Students must be enrolled in Alliant’s credential program to enroll in Preservice.

-If you want to learn more about what it takes to earn a special education teaching credential online, how to become a special education teacher, or how to take the next step to become a special education teacher, contact an Alliant admissions counselor today or call 1-866-825-5426.
+If you want to explore what it takes to earn a special education teaching credential online, how to become a special education teacher, or how to take the next step to become a special education teacher, contact an Alliant admissions counselor today or call 1-866-825-5426.